Q1. What is RTGS System?

 Q4.
 What is the time taken for effecting funds transfer from one account to another under RTGS?

 Ans.
 Under normal circumstances the beneficiary branches are expected to receive the funds in real time as soon as funds are transferred by the remitting bank.
-The beneficiary bank has to credit the beneficiary's account within two hours of receiving the funds transfer message.
+The beneficiary bank has to credit the beneficiary's account within 30 minutes of receiving the funds transfer message.

 Q5.
 Would the remitting customer receive an acknowledgement of money credited to the beneficiary's account?

 Ans.
 The remitting bank receives a message from the Reserve Bank that money has been credited to the receiving bank.
 Based on this the remitting bank can advise the remitting customer through SMS that money has been credited to the receiving bank.

 Q6.
 Would the remitting customer get back the money if it is not credited to the beneficiary's account?
 When?

 Q7.
 Till what time RTGS service window is available?

 Ans.
 The RTGS service window for customer's transactions is available to banks from 9.00 hours to 16.30 hours on week days and from 9.00 hours to 14:00 hours on Saturdays for settlement at the RBI end.
 However, the timings that the banks follow may vary depending on the customer timings of the bank branches.

 Q8.
 What about Processing Charges / Service Charges for RTGS transactions?